mikebkim/sessions/README.md

 # Sessions

-This is an application that allows students and teachers to connect through music.
+* This is an application that allows students and teachers to connect through music.
+* Schedule appointments as a teacher and start teaching students!
+* Schedule appointments as a student and start learning instruments!

 ## Technologies Used